Concordium/concordium-rust-sdk/README.md

 These files are committed to the repository so that users of the SDK do not have to have the protobuf compiler installed in order to use the SDK.

-Occassionally there is a need to update the generated files, if the schemas change.
+Occasionally there is a need to update the generated files, if the schemas change.
 This can be done by compiling the SDK using the `generate-protos` feature, i.e.,